rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-02-February.md

 ## DebugProtocol fixes
 <!-- 2024-02-26 (for v0.21.4 released on 2024-02-29), https://github.com/RokuCommunity/roku-debug/pull/186 -->

-We fixed a bug in the debug protocll that whenever the ThreadsRequest fails with error code 4, we try to pause again.
+We fixed a bug in the debug protocll that whenever the ThreadsRequest fails with error code 4, we try to suspend again.
 This has added significant stability to debug protocol sessions.

 # BrighterScript